Investigators say deadly midair collision near DC followed years of ignored warnings about traffic

 The night of the crash, the controller approved the Black Hawk's request to do that twice.
 However, the investigation has shown that the helicopter pilots likely never spotted the American Airlines plane as the jet circled to land on the little-used secondary runway.

-In a statement, the FAA said it has reduced hourly plane arrivals at Reagan airport from 36 to 30 and increased staff.
+In a statement, the FAA said safety remains its top priority.
+It has reduced hourly plane arrivals at Reagan airport from 36 to 30 and worked to increase staff in the tower.
 The agency said it has 22 certified controllers in the tower and eight more in training.

 "We will diligently consider any additional recommendations" from the NTSB, the FAA said.